CarbonLDP/carbonldp-js-sdk/doc/README.md

 static instance:Carbon.SDKContext.Class
 ```

-Instance of SDKContext.Class for be used as a singleton and for base parent in every context.
+Instance of `Carbon.SDKContext.Class` that its used as the root parent in every context.